jadecobra/python_tdd_exercises/TYPE_ERROR.md

         import functions
     E   ModuleNotFoundError: No module named 'functions'
     ```
-- Ah, a `ModuleNotFoundError`, We have a lot of practice solving this error from [ModuleNotFoundError](./MODULE_NOT_FOUND_ERROR.md).
-Let's create a file named `functions.py` and the terminal updates to show
+- Ah, a `ModuleNotFoundError`, We have a lot of practice solving this error from [ModuleNotFoundError](./MODULE_NOT_FOUND_ERROR.md). let us create a file named `functions.py` and the terminal updates to show
     ```python
     >       self.assertIsNone(functions.function_a("a"))
     E       AttributeError: module 'functions' has no attribute 'function_a'